 While individual instructor policies may vary somewhat, punctual and regular attendance is expected.
 Check your course syllabus for your instructor's attendance policy.
 Instructors are required to submit Never Attended Forms on or before the census date of each session if a student has never attended their course.
 Attendance policy plays no role in submitting a Never Attended Form.
 When absence from a class becomes necessary, it is the responsibility of the student to inform the instructor prior to the absence whenever possible.
 The student is responsible for the subsequent completion of all study missed during an absence.
 Frequent absences may result in administrative withdrawal from a class and the termination or reduction of veterans' benefits and other programs of financial assistance.

-Grade Reports

-Reports of final grades are available to students online at the end of each semester.
+Grade Reports Reports of final grades are available to students online at the end of each semester.
 The grade point average (GPA) for the semester is determined by dividing the total number of credits attempted for the semester into the total number of quality points earned for the semester.
-The cumulative grade point average is determined by dividing the total number of credits attempted at the College into the total number of quality points earned at John

-Tyler Community College.
+The cumulative grade point from a class becomes necessary, it is the responsibility of the points earned for the semester.
+The cumulative grade point average is determined by dividing the total number of credits attempted at the College into the total number of quality points earned at John Tyler Community College.
 Courses for which "R," "P," "S" and "U" grades are awarded (courses numbered 1-9) are not totaled as credits attempted and are not computed in the grade point averages.
 If there is reason to believe that a grade is incorrect, the instructor should be contacted as soon as possible.